Ethan-CS/ethan.github.io/index.md

 I'm sure it won't go unnoticed that this is a fairly simple page, as they go nowadays; this is done with intent.
 Many students I work with in the modules that I help teach at the University are in areas where internet connectivity is not fast generally, others have daily or monthly limits on data usage, and I would not like to restrict anyone subject to those constraints from viewing my page.
 I'm glad enough if anyone reads it, so I wish to make it as accessible as possible!

-Feel free to contact me through any of the links to the left side of this site; email is the fastes way to reach me, but choose whichever method you prefer to get in touch.
+Feel free to contact me through any of the links to the left side of this site; email is the fastest way to reach me, but choose whichever method you prefer to get in touch.
 In any case, check back anytime as I try and keep this site updated as best I can.
 Thanks for visiting!